oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide400DataLoadingIntoATP_own.md

 # Commit the change with the appropriate comment
 git commit -m "Add wallet"

-# Push the change from your laptop back into the DevCS repository
+# Push the change from your laptop back into the repository
 git push
 ```

-- Your wallet is now visible in Developer Cloud - you might have to refresh your browser window to see the changes
+- Your wallet is now visible in Visual Builder Studio - you might have to refresh your browser window to see the changes

 ![](images/400/wallet_added.png)